Dude Ranch Vacation Packing Suggestions

 3. Camera (inexpensive, disposable waterproof 35mm camera) NOTE: we take professional quality photos of your dude ranch vacation during your stay and these are available to view and purchase from our photo galleries.

 Our Ukanom Falls hike on Tuesday’s raft trip will be more comfortable if you have maximum foot coverage.
-Please do NOT plan on wearing Crocs or flip-flop sandals.
+Again, please do NOT plan on wearing Crocs or flip-flop sandals.
 Neither of these will stay on your feet or protect your feet sufficiently.
 You need a river shoe with a protective sole, secure attachment, and ideally with coverage of the toes and heel.

 5. Bathing suit, shorts and hat.
 Some guests also bring UV protective long sleeve shirts or surfing rash guards as an alternate to minimize exposure to the California sun.
 We recommend that ladies bring a lightweight pair of shorts to wear over their swim suits.?
 This will keep them comfortable when sitting on the rubber raft as well as for rock climbing and sitting on the beach.